 Digital design and fabrication technologies have become integral to the discourse surrounding contemporary design and architectural practice.
 The translation from design to realization is mediated by a range of tools and processes whose development is informed over time by material properties, skill, technology, and culture.
 As a whole, these systems are the vehicle by which design teams, manufacturers, installers, and ultimately users engage the materiality of architecture.
 Parallel technological developments relating to the way in which things are designed (digital modeling, simulation, generative design, etc.) and the way things are made (automation, computer-controlled equipment including robotics, advanced materials, etc.) have afforded new opportunities and challenges related to the realization of new forms in architecture, part customization, user-centered design, and enhanced building performance.

 Within this context, this year’s course positions ceramic material systems as a vehicle for exploring applied research methodologies and investigation into the opportunities (and challenges) afforded by digital fabrication techniques.
-Building on nearly a decade of research by the Material Processes and Systems (MaP+S) group at the GSD and long-time collaboration with the Harvard Ceramics Studio in Allston (consultant: Kathy King), this course will advance strategies for robotics, additive manufacturing, and other computational fabrication technologies.
+Building on nearly a decade of research by the Material Processes and Systems (MaP+S) group at the GSD and long-time collaboration with the Harvard Ceramics Studio in Allston (with Kathy King), this course will advance strategies for robotics, additive manufacturing, and other computational fabrication technologies.

 The technical and systems knowledge imparted in the class will be complemented by the teaching of research methods in the technology area, through a combination of readings and writing exercises.
 Students will be proposing and working on a research-based ceramics project throughout the semester, culminating in a substantial experimental prototype and a conference-level paper that frames the project as an instance of design technology research in ceramic material systems.
-Beyond Gund, some activities and project-work will take place in the Harvard Ceramics Studio in Allston and, depending on project typology, may engage the Autodesk BUILD Space in Boston.
+Beyond Gund Hall, some activities and project work will take place in the Harvard Ceramics Studio in Allston and, depending on project typology, may engage the Autodesk BUILD Space in Boston.